TomaszOrda/advent-of-code-2022/README.md

 Old solutions were not as pretty as I'd like.
 Thus I had to rewrite every one of them.

+The tests are quite slow (~8 seconds on my machine) because of day 19.
+I do not think much can be done about it, since its complexity similar to the actual input.
+Every solution should run under 15 seconds, and most finishing in under a second.

 Stars I got in 2022 are denoted by ⭐.
 All the other stars were obtained during creation of this repository.